 Depression — The chemical changes that happen during menopause do not increase the risk of depression.
 However, many women experience major life changes during their middle age including menopause and sleep disturbances, which can increase the risk of developing depression.

 Irritability — Some women report irritability or other mood changes.
 Irritability is commonly caused by poor sleep resulting from nighttime hot flashes.
 A number of women, however, do not feel irritable.

 Osteoporosis — This condition is a thinning of the bones that increases the risk of fracturing a bone, especially in the hips or spine.
 As estrogen levels drop and remain low during menopause, the risk of developing osteoporosis increases.
 The risk is greatest for slender, white or light-skinned women.
 You can help prevent osteoporosis by getting enough vitamin D through sunlight or a daily multivitamin, eating a diet rich in calcium and performing regular exercise.
-Women should start taking these actions well before menopause begins.
-This is because women begin to lose bone mass as early as age 30 but fractures resulting from osteoporosis don't occur until 10 to 15 years after menopause.
+Women should start taking these actions well before menopause begins because women begin to lose bone mass as early as age 30.

 Cardiovascular disease — Before menopause, women have lower rates of heart attack and stroke than men.
 After menopause, however, the rate of heart disease in women continues to rise and equals that of men after age 65.

 For most women, the diagnosis of menopause is made based on a woman's description of her symptoms and the ending of her menstrual periods.
 Laboratory testing is not usually needed.